Professor Colin Robinson

 The unique nature of the Tat mechanism has prompted great interest in the system and we are studying the mechanism (poorly defined so far) the structure of the membrane bound Tat complexes and the 'proofreading' of substrates.
 Some Tat substrates need to be exported in a properly folded state because they bind complex redox cofactors in the cytoplasm (for example, FeS centres).
 The system has to be able to 'know' when the substrate is fully folded and with the cofactors in place before it is exported, and recent evidence suggests that this is a complex process.
 We are using a combination of approaches to dissect the proofreading mechanism and understand this system further.

-The Robinson group is a partner in a newly-awarded MSCA actions Innovative Training Network, 'ProteinFactory'.
+The Robinson group is a partner in the MSCA actions Innovative Training Network, 'ProteinFactory'.
 The project aims to understand and exploit protein export systems in Gram-negative and –positive organisms, in order to develop next-generation secretion platforms.
-The project involves collaboration withn 9 other research groups and companies throughout Europe, and starts in September 2015.
+The project involves collaboration with 9 other research groups and companies throughout Europe, started in September 2015.

 - Amber Peswani